mafortin/GOUHFI/README.md

 ```

 - where `PATH/WHERE/THE/GOUHFI/DIRECTORY/WILL/BE/CREATED` is the directory where a new directory called `GOUHFI` will be created from the `git clone` command.
-- The `pip install -e .` command allows you to install the GOUHFI repository in "editable" mode where you can modify the different scripts to your liking.
+- The `pip install -e .` command allows you to install the GOUHFI repository in editable mode where you can modify the different scripts to your liking.
-- **Note**: If you do not have git installed on your machine, you can manually download the ZIP file of the repository by clicking on the green `< > Code` dropdown menu on GitHub and clik on the `Download ZIP` button.
+- **Note**: If you do not have git installed on your machine, you can manually download the ZIP file of the repository by clicking on the green `< > Code` dropdown menu on GitHub and click on the `Download ZIP` button.
 Once the download is completed, move the `.zip` file downloaded into the `PATH/WHERE/THE/GOUHFI/DIRECTORY/WILL/BE/CREATED` described above, extract/unzip the file and continue with the remaining installation steps from the `cd GOUHFI` and then `pip install -e .` command.

 ### Step 4: Download the trained model weights

 1) A Zenodo link to the trained model weights is included in the repository in the `trained_model/gouhfi-trained-model-weights.md` file or simply with this [link](https://zenodo.org/records/15255556).
-This might require you to have a Zenodo account (free).
 2) Move this `GOUHFI.zip` in the `trained-model` folder before unzipping it.

 ### Step 5: Unzip the `GOUHFI.zip`